Extended-Thunder/send-later/index.md

     this button by hitting Alt+Shift+N (Ctrl+Option+N on macOS) or the equivalent in your language.

+Also, you can type Ctrl-Plus or Ctrl-Minus (or Command-Plus or Command-Minus) to zoom in or out, i.e., make the content of the dialog large or smaller, as needed to make it easier for you to use.

 ### Time-of-day and day-of-week restrictions

 You can also specify time-of-day and day-of-week restrictions for when